 Additionally, we have compiled a list of Alternative Funding Resources with selected scholarships for you to review (Note: this is not an exhaustive list of resources for funding your internship).
 Be sure to consult the UCSB Office of Financial Aid & Scholarships (OFAS), your academic department, and the organization that you are interning with for available resources.

 Here are some other considerations:

-- Reduce Costs: Borrow professional clothes from friends, or collect some from UCSB’s Career Clothing Closet.
+- Reduce Costs: Borrow professional clothes from friends.
 Explore cheaper transportation methods, such as carpooling or public transportation.
 If you know anyone in the area, ask if you can live with them temporarily.
 Look for other ways to cut down on expenses.

 - Work Part-Time: Consider working part-time while you pursue your internship in order to cover expenses.